IsaakBM/cesmle-ocn-fetch/README.md

   - mirrors them into:
     `/home/SB5/ocean_downscaling_products_bydepth`
   - writes one NetCDF file per depth layer
+  - parallelizes at the file level using the allocated Slurm CPUs
   - includes a zero-padded depth token in filenames such as:
     `depth_0005p08m`